What To Know IF Your Page Loading Time Doesn't Seem Great (At First) On WPX

 Here, high-powered WPX servers are sitting around, a little bored, waiting for overloaded servers at Google, Facebook, ad companies, Twitter and retargeting platforms to eventually process the functions that you asked them to carry out, even if the files required are tiny, as you will see below.

-BUT before we discuss why it’s not the end of the world for your website, let’s look at these External Resources seemingly destroying a fast loading speed on the example above – just see how much time each individual request can ADD to the REPORTED loading time, and many platforms DEMAND multiple requests – see the Total Load Time in milliseconds for each (1000 milliseconds = 1 second):
+BUT before we discuss why this is NOT the end of the world for your website, let’s look at these External Resources seemingly destroying a fast loading speed on the example below – just see how much time each individual request can ADD to the REPORTED loading time, and many platforms DEMAND multiple requests – see the Total Load Time in milliseconds for each (1000 milliseconds = 1 second):

 You can review the horrible impact of these External Resources on the Pingdom Tools ‘waterfall’ here (just run the test again if Pingdom’s page isn’t live any more, they keep them up for about 30 days) – your seemingly slow site is probably going to have the same issues.